katalysteducation/l20n.js/docs/syntax.rst

         "unreadEmails": 0
     }

 Selectors are pretty powerful.
 A localizer can use any builtin explicitly and select a string variant depending on its output.
 In case of the ``available-users`` entity, we used the ``LEN`` builtin and select the variant of the string depending on its output.

-Explicit values can be used in the ``PLURAL`` selector example to specify a special case for when there are no unread emails.
+In the ``unread-emails`` example ``0`` is used explicitly as a member key to specify a special case for when there are no unread emails.

 Additionally, the code specifies the default variant to be used if none of the others match.
 It's denoted with a ``*`` operator in front of the variant name.